AllTheBacteria/AllTheBacteria/reproducibility/All-samples/AMR/AMRFinderPlus/README.md

 ## Species calls

 `GTDB_AMRFP_mapping` is a dictionary mapping the GTDB species name to the AMRFinderPlus `--organism`.
-If there is no AMRFinderPlus organism available then this option was not used when running AMRFinderPlus.
+If there is no AMRFinderPlus organism available to match to the GTDB species for a particular sample then this option was not used when running AMRFinderPlus.